rightjs/rightjs-docs/docs/en/ui/calendar.md

 Right Calendar has the following features:

-* Dates and times picking
+* Allows to pick dates and times
-* Multiple months and greed support
+* Supports multiple months in a greed
-* Date limits support
+* Supports date/time limits
-* Inline displaying support
-* Auto-appearance at input elements
-* Auto-initialization by the `rel="calendar"` attribute
+* Can be used as an inline widget
+* Can automatically initialize on input fields as a helper
-* Tiny (just 10k) size, no image dependencies, fully css-based design
+* Tiny (just 6k gzipped) file, no image or css dependencies
 * Everything is included in a single file
 * i18n support